 Well, came grading time and a curious fact emerged: the works of highest quality were all produced by the group being graded for quantity.
 It seems that while the “quantity” group was busily churning out piles of work—and learning from their mistakes—the “quality” group had sat theorizing about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay.”

 You can apply this theory to almost every profession.
 Quality is an outcome of quantity.
 The quality of your game depends on the hours you spent in practice before the game.
-The quality of your drawing depends on the total drawings you made.
-The quality of your essay depends on the number of essays you write.
+The quality of your drawing depends on the total drawings you've made over the years of your career.
+The quality of your essay depends on the number of essays you produce every day.
 So on.

 Can the same rule be applied to entrepreneurial success?
 I think so.
 A few years back researchers found that the average age of successful founders is 36.
 There must be reasons for that number.
-One can be the time one needs to train himself doing training for being an entrepreneur — doing other works, launching projects, trying ideas, etc.
+One needs time to train for being an entrepreneur — doing other works, launching projects, trying ideas, etc.

-While I could not find any research about the average number of failed startups or moderately successful startups a founder builds before they end up building a massively successful company, my hunch is that it is more than one.
+While I couldn't find any research about the average number of failed startups or moderately successful startups a founder builds before they end up building a massively successful company, my hunch is that it is more than one.

 Take, for example, Mailchimp.
-The company just got acquired by Intuit for $12 billion.
-Mailchimp founders did not go straight to create the company.
+The company got acquired by Intuit for $12 billion last year.
+Mailchimp founders did not go straight to creating the company.
 Before Mailchimp, they tried other businesses.
+From NYTimes: